fkie-cad/ResTractor/README.md

 - XML files are typed `.xml`
 - VS Version Info files are typed `.vsi`

-The source is deduced from the famous `HeaderParser`
+The source is deduced from the famous `HeaderParser`.

-The linux build is not yet tested.
+Some cleaning may be done sometime.

 POSIX compliant.